pongasoft/jamba-sample-gain/README.md

 Configuration
 -------------
-This project is known to work on macOS High Siera 10.13.3 with Xcode 9.2 installed.
+This project is known to work on macOS High Sierra 10.13.3 with Xcode 9.2 installed.
 It also has been tested on Windows 10 64 bits and Visual Studio Build tools (2017).
 It requires `cmake` version 3.12 at the minimum.
-Because it uses `cmake` it should work on other platforms but it has not been tested.
+Linux is currently not supported (could be added if there is demand).

 ### Downloading the SDK